Mark-Cooper-Janssen-Vooles/websiteOptimisation/building-faster-websites.md

 - What should the performance budget be?
   - performance goals are vital, but performance budgets are more about achieving regression. i.e. whatever the live websites metrics are right now
   - i.e. metrics should never get worse, only better! you can make it whatever the worst was over the last 2 week period.

+### Perfomance Goals
+- how fast do users expect websites to load? this is changed, but ideally less than 8 seconds
+  - 49% of all users expect websites to load less than 2 seconds, 80% of users want an instant load
+- what does 'instant' load look like?
+  - 100-200ms
+- google has set 100ms as the goal for an ideal wait time
+  - but this is unrealistic for most websites, and load time isn't the best metric

+- better metrics are speed index, first contentful paint and time to interactive
+  - google recommends on slow 3g mid-range (slowish) mobile devices:
+    - complete paint in 2-3 seconds, and have it interactive under 5 seconds.
+- many of todays most popular websites don't reach this however: ebay, yahoo, apple, cnn for examples.

+### Establishing Testing Conditions
 -